Volunteering is a great way to get more involved in the Greenbelt story.

 Please let your Team Leader know if you change your address in the time between sending in your application and the festival.

-We are working on the 2017 edition of the Volunteer Handbook.
-In the meantime, click on the link above to see the 2016 version – to get a feel of what will be in it.
+We will produce a 2018 edition of the Volunteer Handbook.
+In the meantime, click on the link above to see the 2017 version – to get a feel of what will be in it.

 Most volunteer roles are open to applicants who will be 18 years old at the time of the festival – though we do have opportunities for volunteers aged 16 and 17 (mainly in the stewards team).